sy2002/QNICE-FPGA/doc/VGA_Features.md

 65536/25.2 MHz = approximately 3 milliseconds).

 When in 16-colour text mode, the data in the Display RAM is interpreted as follows:
-* Bits 15-12 : Background colour selected from background palette
+* Bits 15-12 : Background colour selected from background palette.
-* Bits 11- 8 : Foreground colour selected from foreground palette
+* Bits 11- 8 : Foreground colour selected from foreground palette.
 * Bits  7- 0 : Character value.
 Selects one of 256 possible characters.

 ### Font RAM